sharife/goldenthread-v2/site/content/productions/island-of-animals.md

   \

-  Drawing from theatre traditions east & west including Commedia dell arte, vaudeville, Khayal (the art of shadow puppetry evolved at Muslim court entertainments), and featuring world music, Island of Animals promises to be an entertaining performance of cross-cultural dimensions.
+  Drawing from theatre traditions East & West including Commedia dell arte, vaudeville, Khayal (the art of shadow puppetry evolved at Muslim court entertainments), and featuring world music, *Island of Animals* promises to be an entertaining performance of cross-cultural dimensions.
 The writing emulates the famous Sanskrit tales of Bidpai, Kalila wa Dimna and anticipates Attar’s Conference of the Birds by at least one hundred years; the Ikhwan al-Safa’s *Island of Animals* is an enlightening discovery of classical Muslim literature.
 background: https://ucarecdn.com/321ffd81-5597-423e-b351-66145be60af2/
 titleimage: https://ucarecdn.com/ffbbde5e-461e-4f49-b158-4eeced556f98/
 program: https://ucarecdn.com/d943dfbc-2061-4283-936c-a6a98f929d16/
-writer: Ikhwan al-Safa
+writer: Hafiz Karmali based on the 10th century Islamic fable by Ikhwan al-Safa
 director: Hafiz Karmali
+featuring: "Shruti S. Tewari, Drea Bernardi, Carol Ellis, Joseph Estlack, Sahar Hojat, Erika Salazar, John Sousa.
+Dancers: Aliah Najmabadi, Tara Pandeya."
-stage: the Thick House
+stage: Thick House
 address: 1695 18th St., San Francisco, CA
-misc: >-
-  In partnership with the Afghan Coalition and Ballet Afsaneh, and support from the Christensen Fund.
+misc: In partnership with the Afghan Coalition and Ballet Afsaneh, and support from the Christensen Fund.

-  Featuring for the first time on stage in the US, revered Afghan comic, Azizullah Hadaf
 cast:
   heading: Cast & Crew
   items: